 - Sakuya Yōkaiden (live action) has the heroine raise a kappa's child after killing one.
 The one she kills looks like a normal kappa and the child is a human with a plate on the top of his head.

-- A kappa is one of the star characters in Takashi Miike's live-action Great Yokai War.
+- A kappa is one of the star characters in The Great Yokai War.
 It's played for a lot of comic relief, and complains that ugly youkai deserve as much love as beautiful or cute ones.

 - Akira Kurosawa's Rhapsody In August has a grandmother who claims her slightly touched-in-the-head brother swore he saw a kappa at the waterfall by their house.
 That night, a kappa makes mischief it's just the boys using green paint and leaves to scare the girls.

-- The Teenage Mutant Ninja Turtles are mistaken for these in the third movie, where they are transported to Feudal Japan by means of a magical scepter.
+- The Teenage Mutant Ninja Turtles are mistaken for these in the third live-action movie, where they are transported to Feudal Japan by means of a magical scepter.
+Which makes sense since, as is mentioned above, the most basic description of the common kappa is fundamentally a humanoid turtle.

-- Kappa were among the monsters introduced in Lupin's Defense Against the Dark Arts class in Harry Potter and the Prisoner of Azkaban.
-(Snape later tests them on this knowledge as a substitute and inaccurately states that they're Mongolian.)
-Kappas also have an entry in the spin-off book Fantastic Beasts and Where to Find Them, which correctly identifies it as Japanese, followed by Ron's sidenote remarking that Snape never really bothered to read the book.
+- Kappa were among the monsters introduced in Lupin's Defense Against the Dark Arts class in Harry Potter and the Prisoner of Azkaban, and they're described as looking rather like scaly monkeys with webbed hands.
+Snape later tests them on this knowledge as a substitute and inaccurately states that they're native to Mongolia, but their entry in the spin-off book Fantastic Beasts and Where to Find Them, correctly identifies it as Japanese, followed by Ron's sidenote remarking that Snape never really bothered to read the book.

 - In Hiromi Goto's magical-realism novel The Kappa Child, a girl believes that she's been impregnated by a kappa.
 It gives her, among other things, some strange dreams and a tremendous craving for Japanese cucumbers.